Lilium N.V. (LILM) Stock: A Value Analysis

 Barclays, on the other hand, stated in their research note that they expect to see LILM reach a price target of $1, previously predicting the price at $2.
 The rating they have provided for LILM stocks is “Underweight” according to the report published on December 07th, 2022.

-During the last 5 trading sessions, LILM fell by -9.41%, which changed the moving average for the period of 200-days by -84.61% in comparison to the 20-day moving average, which settled at $0.5001.
-In addition, Lilium N.V. saw -66.39% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LILM rose by +142.69%, which changed the moving average for the period of 200-days by -68.26% in comparison to the 20-day moving average, which settled at $0.5201.
+In addition, Lilium N.V. saw -18.42% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for LILM